 The American Academy of Pediatrics recommends breastfeeding exclusively for the first six months.
 After the introduction of solid food, breastfeeding is recommended until the child is 12 months of age and may continue as long as both mother and baby desire.
 However, any time spent breastfeeding will benefit your baby.

 Our goal is to assist all mothers and babies to feed in a comfortable and healthy way.
 We support women in meeting their goals for successful breastfeeding.
-We also assist women choosing to formula feed by providing safe formula preparation and bottle feeding information.
+We also assist women in choosing to formula feed by providing safe formula preparation and bottle feeding information.

 Call the Warm Line at 1-800-711-7011